A new intrinsically knotted graph with 22 edges: Abstract

 \section{Abstract}

 A graph is called intrinsically knotted if every embedding of the graph contains a knotted cycle.
-Johnson, Kidwell and Michael showed that intrinsically knotted graphs have at least 21 edges.
-Recently Lee, Kim, Lee and Oh, and, independently, Barsotti and Mattman, showed that $K_7$ and the 13 graphs obtained from $K_7$ by $\nabla Y$ moves are the only intrinsically knotted graphs with 21 edges.

-In this paper we present the following results: there are exactly three triangle-free intrinsically knotted graphs with 22 edges having at least two vertices of degree 5.
-Two are the cousins 94 and 110 of the $E_9+e$ family and the third is a previously unknown graph named $M_{11}$.
-These graphs are shown in Figure \ref{fig3} and \ref{fig4}.
+Johnson, Kidwell, and Michael showed that intrinsically knotted graphs have at least 21 edges.
+Recently Lee, Kim, Lee and Oh (and, independently, Barsotti and Mattman) proved there are exactly 14 intrinsically knotted graphs with 21 edges by showing that $H_{12}$ and $C_{14}$ are the only triangle-free intrinsically knotted graphs of size 21.
+Our current goal is to find the complete set of intrinsically knotted graphs with 22 edges.
+To this end, using the main argument in~\cite{LKLO}, we seek triangle-free intrinsically knotted graphs.
+In this paper we present a new intrinsically knotted graph with 22 edges, called $M_{11}$.
+We also show that there are exactly three triangle-free intrinsically knotted graphs of size 22 among graphs having at least two vertices with degree 5: cousins 94 and 110 of the $E_9+e$ family, and $M_{11}$.
 Furthermore, there is no triangle-free intrinsically knotted graph with 22 edges that has a vertex with degree larger than 5.